domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 Why is trainspotting so popular in Europe?
 Is it as popular elsewhere?

-How many times can you ride BART across the Bay without ear protection before you go deaf?
+How many times can you ride BART across the Bay before you go deaf?
+(Hopefully a lot.)

+What is the probability of stepping in something without paying attention (in the Bay Area)?

 What would happen if someone started posting code on GitHub to bring down GitHub (GitLab, etc.)?